d12frosted/elpa-mirror/gnu/cape-readme.txt

 1 Available Capfs
 ═════════════════

-  ⁃ `cape-dabbrev': Complete word from current buffers (see also
+  ⁃ `cape-dabbrev': Complete word from current buffers.
+See also
-    `dabbrev-capf' on Emacs 29)
+    `dabbrev-capf' on Emacs 29.
+  ⁃ `cape-elisp-block': Complete Elisp in Org or Markdown code block.
-  ⁃ `cape-file': Complete file name
+  ⁃ `cape-file': Complete file name.
-  ⁃ `cape-history': Complete from Eshell, Comint or minibuffer history ⁃ `cape-keyword': Complete programming language keyword ⁃ `cape-symbol': Complete Elisp symbol
+  ⁃ `cape-history': Complete from Eshell, Comint or minibuffer history.
+  ⁃ `cape-keyword': Complete programming language keyword.
+  ⁃ `cape-symbol': Complete Elisp symbol.
   ⁃ `cape-abbrev': Complete abbreviation (`add-global-abbrev',
-    `add-mode-abbrev')
+    `add-mode-abbrev').
-  ⁃ `cape-ispell': Complete word from Ispell dictionary ⁃ `cape-dict': Complete word from dictionary file
+  ⁃ `cape-dict': Complete word from dictionary file.
-  ⁃ `cape-line': Complete entire line from current buffer ⁃ `cape-tex': Complete unicode char from TeX command, e.g. `\hbar'.
+  ⁃ `cape-line': Complete entire line from current buffer.
+  ⁃ `cape-tex': Complete Unicode char from TeX command, e.g. `\hbar'.
-  ⁃ `cape-sgml': Complete unicode char from Sgml entity, e.g., `&alpha'.
+  ⁃ `cape-sgml': Complete Unicode char from SGML entity, e.g., `&alpha'.
-  ⁃ `cape-rfc1345': Complete unicode char using RFC 1345 mnemonics.
+  ⁃ `cape-rfc1345': Complete Unicode char using RFC 1345 mnemonics.

 2 Configuration
 ═══════════════

   Cape is available on GNU ELPA and MELPA.
 You can install the package with `package-install'.
-In the long term some of the Capfs provided by this package could be upstreamed into Emacs itself.
+In the following we present a sample configuration based on the popular `use-package' macro.

   ┌────
   │ ;; Enable Corfu completion UI